andprogrammer/englishApp/README.md

-# English Application
+# Language accelerator

-This application allowed to find people from all over the World who want to improve their english skills.
-Just find an english partner with you want to talk and start talking via skype.
-There are lot of filters which allowed you to find a partner by english level, country, gender, skype, email or name.
+This application allowed to find people from all over the World who want to improve their language skills.
+Just find an language partner with you want to talk and start talking via skype.
+There are lot of filters which allowed you to find a partner by language level, country, gender, skype, email or name.

 ### Technologies
 - Vaadin